amwellius/MPC_SPS_2024/README.md

 TO DO LIST:
   - frame ADC values (1950 up to 1980, etc, maybe even right in the filter)
+      - hence experiment with different filter windows (make it narrower)
   - add function to set true only after a number of positive correlations (#define)
   - clean up the code